watspeed/systems-platform-security/lab1/lab1-guide.md

 This will launch and provision the VM.
 It may take a couple of minutes before the VM is ready to use.

-## Step 4: install Docker inside the VM
+## Step 4: Install Docker inside the VM

 To get inside the VM, use the following command: